mbrioski/Vagrant-Lamp-Stack/README.md

 - Apache2
 - Modrewrite enabled
 - Mysql
-- PHP5 with all the modules in the [module configuration](https://github.com/ridesoft/VagrantLampStack/blob/master/provision/modules/php/manifests/init.pp)
+- PHP5.4>= with all the modules in the [module configuration](https://github.com/ridesoft/VagrantLampStack/blob/master/provision/modules/php/manifests/init.pp)
 - Mail
 - Composer
+- XDebug

 **All configuration could be changed from the VagrantFile**